scalar-labs/helm-charts/docs/configure-custom-values-scalardb.md

 ### Scalar Envoy configurations

 You must set the Scalar Envoy configurations in the custom values file for ScalarDB Server.

-If you deploy ScalarDB Server on a Kubernetes environment, the client requests are sent to ScalarDB Server via Scalar Envoy as a load balancer for gRPC requests.
-In other words, the Scalar Envoy pods listen the client requests.
+This is because client requests are sent to ScalarDB Server via Scalar Envoy as the load balancer of gRPC requests if you deploy ScalarDB Server on a Kubernetes environment.

 Please refer to the document [Configure a custom values file for Scalar Envoy](configure-custom-values-envoy.md) for more details on the Scalar Envoy configurations.